Is there anything more enticing than a relaxing lake vacation when summer decides to turn up the heat?

 Things to do Around Lake Leelanau

 Lake Leelanau is a small town with a small-town feel.
-No one is in a hurry and everyone is there to relax and enjoy, so be ready to do the same.
-It’s really quiet there in the winter months, but the summer is loaded with tourists (like me).
-My dream is to get a summer home there for when we retire.
+No one is in a hurry and everyone is here to relax and enjoy, so be ready to do the same.

 - Exploring Pictured Rocks National Lakeshore in Michigan

 - The Best Things to Do in Marietta, Ohio